mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 It gives 24k msgs/s and 16MB/s traffic-in total, the traffic easily handled even by small Kafka cluster.

-When stream of data is repartitioned Kafka Streams creates additional intermediate topic and publish on the topic whole traffic partitioned by selected key.
+When stream of data is repartitioned Kafka Streams creates additional intermediate topic and publishes on the topic whole traffic partitioned by selected key.
 To be more precise it happens twice in our case, for repartitioned page views and events before join.
 We need to add 24k msgs/s and 16MB/s more traffic-in to the calculation.